kvn219/notebooks/docs/_sources/index.rst.txt

-Notebooks by Kevin Nguyen
+Sometimes ideas are just better in a notebook.
 ------------------
 .. toctree::
   :maxdepth: 1

-Sometimes ideas are just better in a notebook.

 .. raw:: html